hexops/machengine.org/content/pkg/mach-gamemode.md

 Make your Linux games go brrr

+Enables Linux games written in Zig to _request [gamemode](https://github.com/FeralInteractive/gamemode) be enabled_, opting in to various CPU, GPU, and kernel optimizations.
+If the user's machine doesn't have gamemode, it simply does nothing.
+There are no dependencies and your game will still run without it normally.

+This is preferred as it means your game will automatically invoke gamemode for the user when running, rather than them having to manually enable it.

+## What is Linux GameMode?

+Used by titles such as DiRT 4, many Tomb Raider and Total War games, [GameMode](https://github.com/FeralInteractive/gamemode) is a daemon/lib combo for Linux that allows games to request a set of optimisations be temporarily applied to the host OS and/or a game process, including:

+>     CPU governor
+>     I/O priority
+>     Process niceness
+>     Kernel scheduler (SCHED_ISO)
+>     Screensaver inhibiting
+>     GPU performance mode (NVIDIA and AMD), GPU overclocking (NVIDIA)
+>     Custom scripts

+GameMode packages are available for Ubuntu, Debian, Solus, Arch, Gentoo, Fedora, OpenSUSE, Mageia and possibly more.

 ## Getting started

 Create a `build.zig.zon` in your project (replace `LATEST_COMMIT` with the latest commit hash):